evortriede/PumpController/README.md

 - IP for Current Monitor: This is the IP address for the Current Monitor
 - Max Pump Value: The maximum value that the pump output will be set to.
 When using the ESP32 built in DAC it should be set no higher than 255 and when using the MCP4725 it should be set no higher than 4095.
-- Max Chlorine Value: This value should be set to the "Raw CL17 Reading" value when the CL17 is set to maximum recorder output in maintanence mode.
+- Max Chlorine Value: This value should be set to the "Raw CL17 Reading" value when the CL17 is set to maximum recorder output in maintenance mode.
 This calibrates how the meter will be shown on the main webpage.
 - Conversion factor: This is the factor by which the raw CL17 reading is divided to get parts per million (ppm).
 It is determined by observing the PPM display on the CL17 and the raw reading on the main page.
 - Update Frequency (sec): How often in seconds the display is updated.
-- Sweet Spot LOW (ppm): The mid point between Sweet Spot Low and Sweet Spot High is the target that the Pump Controller will aim for when performing automatic adjustments.
+- Sweet Spot LOW (ppm): The midpoint between Sweet Spot Low and Sweet Spot High is the target that the Pump Controller will aim for when performing automatic adjustments.
 - Sweet Spot HIGH (ppm): See Sweet Spot Low, above.
 - Tolerance (ppm): The number of ppm above or below the sweet spot the chlorine reading can be without the pump being adjusted.
 For example: if low is .3 and high is .6 the sweet spot is .45.
-If tollerance is .02 the pump will not adjust for readings between .43 and .47.
+If tolerance is .02 the pump will not adjust for readings between .43 and .47.
 Readings at or below .42 will adjust up and readings above .48 will adjust down.
 - Initial Pump Setting: The initial pump setting when automatic adjustment is enabled.
 - Adjust Frequency (minutes): The number of minutes between pump adjustments.
 Note that the CL17 requires 1.75 minutes per reading.
 - SSID to join: The SSID for the local WiFi network.
 If left blank a preconfigured list of SSIDs will be used.
 - Password for SSID to join: Password for local WiFi SSID
 - SSID for Captive Net: SSID name for the captive portal (used for initial configuration e.g., to set the SSID if it is not in the pre-configured list.)
 If mDNS is available, <this name>.local can be used to access the web pages through the local WiFi network.
-- Password for Captive Net SSID: Self explanitory.
+- Password for Captive Net SSID: Self explanatory.

 ## Calibration